Table of Contents

 Once hired, you can also conduct regular surveys and polls to collect feedback and understand how the values make a difference to each employee.
 How have your values helped the sales teams in talking to the prospects?
 How are the values making a difference to your support staff while handling customer issues?
 How will the values work for the call center executives?
 And so on.
 In the process, you can identify the different areas where you can embed desired behaviors through values in your organization.

 3. Make the values easy to understand and remember

 Keep the values as simple as you can.
 When people find it hard to understand what your organization stands for, they find it hard to stand by them and bring them to life.
-For Example, Slack uses emojis in their core values to make it simple for their employees to understand and remember.
+For Example, Slack uses emojis in its core values to make it simple for its employees to understand and remember.
 One of Atlassian’s unique values is simple and straightforward – “Don’t f*** the customer.”

 4. Model values and behaviours